ArthurSonzogni/chromiumos-platform2/power_manager/docs/adaptive_charging.md

 The slow charging feature is yet to be launched and will be rolled out gradually via Finch, the Chrome experimentation framework.

+## Charge Limit

+A separate solution to improve battery health than Adaptive Charging is Charge Limit.
+This feature always prevents charging above the Adaptive Charging hold percent, which is 80% by default.
+This is a more aggressive approach to improving battery health, but it has a larger benefit than Adaptive Charging.

+This feature is useful for the lab and other environments where you never need a full charge for the battery.

 [Adaptive Charging]: https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/power_manager/powerd/policy/adaptive_charging.h
 [PowerManagementPolicy]: https://chromium.googlesource.com/chromiumos/platform2/system_api/+/HEAD/dbus/power_manager/policy.proto